 Game Night Food

-Entertainment for Game Night
+Game Night Entertainment

 - Light a scented candle.

-When your guests first arrive, encourage conversation before diving into the games.
+When your guests arrive, encourage conversation before diving into the games.
 Serve food and drinks for up to an hour before you begin, so your guests have a chance to chat and get comfortable around each other.